Augusta celebrates St. Patrick’s Day

-AUGUSTA, Ga (WJFB)- Saint Patrick’s Day is a day known for parades, dancing, green beer, and, of course, making sure you are wearing green.
+AUGUSTA, Ga (WJBF) – Saint Patrick’s Day is a day known for parades, dancing, green beer, and, of course, making sure you are wearing green.
 You don’t want to get pinched.

 Though he wasn’t Irish, Saint Patrick is celebrated for bringing Christianity to the Irish people.
 The Irish have celebrated Saint Patrick’s Day as a religious holiday for more than one thousand years, and today is no different.